waynetee/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, PropertyWhiz will discard all data and start with an empty data file at the next run.
 </div>

+### Multi-command input

+You may copy and paste multiple lines of commands into to the command box.
+Press the Enter key to execute the first command and autofill the next one.
+This continues until you enter a different command or all commands have been executed.

 --------------------------------------------------------------------------------------------------------------------